MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 To identify whether another process is indeed the issue:

+- Close Power Automate Desktop and use the Windows Task Manager to ensure that its process isn't still running.

 - Download the [Sysinternals Suite](https://docs.microsoft.com/sysinternals/downloads/sysinternals-suite).

 - Extract the zip file to a folder on your desktop.